Moving from self-destruct to self-care

 When I left home I went down a bad road

-When I left home, especially as the oldest child with no sibling role model to warn me, I went down a bad road.
+When I left home, especially as the oldest child with no sibling role model to warn me, and no self awareness of my emotional instability issues, I went down a bad road.
 I felt immune to self-care, or I hadn’t heard of it.
 I didn’t look unhealthy, I was a normal weight and my hair and skin were alright.
 I didn’t get ill much.
 I was able to work a job at weekends at university on no sleep.
 So, I used to assume that I was fine.
 I got by but never really thrived in any way.

 My lifestyle was bad for my mental health